Agnieszka-21/memory-game-cats/README.md

 ### Fixed Bugs

 - One game card svg file was not square, ending up being slightly higher than all other images.
 Its size has been adapted so that the width and height are equal, as is the case for all other card images.

-TO FIX
-- The ASMR Modal doesn't trap focus within it...

 ## Technologies Used